-As you know, we're in a study of the gospel of Luke and I would invite you to open your Bible, if you will, to the seventh chapter of Luke.
+As you know, we're in a study of the gospel of Luke and I would invite you to open your Bible, if you will, to the 7th chapter of Luke.
 We're going to be looking at the opening ten verses, but not all of it, this morning.
 I wish we could.
 I said to Patricia yesterday, "Oh I hope I can go through this whole section because I'm so thrilled and excited about it."
 But I'm not going to be able to do that.
 I know that you live in a media-oriented world where you think every problem can be solved in a half hour.
 All the sitcom problems are.
-They're minor problems, relational problems, family problems, they seem to always be able to wrap up in thirty minutes.
-Bigger problems like major crimes, mass murders, complicated issues take an hour.
-Saving the world takes two.
-Make it into a two-hour movie and everything is done in a half hour, hour or two hours.
+They're minor problems, relational problems, family problems.
+They seem to always be able to wrap up in thirty minutes.
+Bigger problems, like major crimes, mass murders, complicated issues, take an hour.
+Saving the world takes two; make it into a two-hour movie.
+And everything is done in a half hour, hour or two hours.

 You can't formulize the Word of God.
-As a preacher, I've learned one thing through the preaching through the Scripture that I've done all these years, not every passage of Scripture can fit into a fifty-minute sermon.
+As a preacher, I've learned one thing through the preaching through the Scripture that I've done all these years: Not every passage of Scripture can fit into a fifty-minute sermon.
 That wouldn't give due to the Word of God, would it?
-It wouldn't be fair to me to take the profound riches of the passage before us and cram them into the next 30 minutes.
+It wouldn't be fair to me to take the profound riches of the passage before us and cram them into the next thirty minutes.
 More importantly than that we manage to package the material in the right amount of time is that we manage to understand it.

-The man who amazed Jesus, look at verse 9 for a moment.
+The man who amazed Jesus; look at verse 9 for a moment.
 "When Jesus heard this, He marveled at him..."
 Now we'll stop there for a minute.
-The word "marvel," thaumazo, means to be amazed.
+The word "marvel," thaumazō, means to be amazed.
 It's something, isn't it, to think about Jesus being amazed at anything?
-How could He be amazed, He's God?
+How could He be amazed?
+He's God.
 There aren't any surprises if you are God.
 You know all things from the beginning to the end and all the elements in between.
 What's to amaze you?
 What was it that made Jesus marvel or wonder or be astonished or astounded?
 It's really startling in itself to think of that.
 But here is a wonderful glimpse of the humanity of Jesus.
 He met a man who amazed Him.
-That is to say He saw something unexpectedly wonderful.
+And that is to say He saw something unexpectedly wonderful.
 There was only one such person in Scripture that amazed Jesus.
-Oh He was amazed one other time, Mark 6:6 says He was amazed at the unbelief of the people.
+Oh, He was amazed one other time.
+Mark 6:6 says He was amazed at the unbelief of the people.
 Amazed that they could see His miracles, hear His words, and still not believe.
 But this is the only person who amazed Him in a positive way.

 Sort of brings me to the personal question.
-If...if I had been alive during Jesus' day, would He have been amazed at my faith?
-Would my life had amazed Him?
+If...If I had been alive during Jesus' day, would He have been amazed at my faith?
+Would my life have amazed Him?
 What about yours?

 Chapter 11 of Luke's gospel, verse 14, He was casting out a demon and it was dumb and it came about that when the demon had gone out the dumb man spoke and the multitudes, there's the same verb again, were astonished.
 They were amazed.
 They marveled.
 You find this a feature of Luke's gospel, this amazement that surrounded Jesus.
 In chapter 20 and 26 they were unable to catch Him in anything that He was saying and they were always amazed at His answer, it says, and it's referring there to the scribes and Pharisees.
 Everybody was amazed by Jesus, everybody.

 And we're not surprised because He's God in human flesh, and we expect Him to be amazing.
 We expect Him to do things and to say things that are divine.
 And that's amazing because no one had ever seen that.
 God hadn't ever been incarnate before, or since.
-In fact, go back to Luke chapter 7 for a moment, and you notice as you come to chapter 7 there's a transition, "When He had completed all His discourse in the hearing of the people, He went to Capernaum."
-Well the discourse referred to has just been given to us in the sixth chapter, it's that familiar Sermon on the Mount.
-Matthew gives us more of it, he fills up Matthew 5, 6 and 7 with it.
+In fact, go back to Luke chapter 7 for a moment, and you notice that as you come to chapter 7 there's a transition, "When He had completed all His discourse in the hearing of the people, He went to Capernaum."
+Well the discourse referred to has just been given to us in the 6th chapter.
+It's that familiar Sermon on the Mount.
+Matthew gives us more of it.
+He fills up Matthew 5, 6 and 7 with it.
 Luke gives us a summary of it, starting in chapter 6 verse 20 and running down to verse 49.
 And we have just gone through this summary of the Sermon on the Mount.